-What Can You Do with a Math Degree?
+Calculating Careers: What Can You Do with a Math Degree?

+Your math degree can have more career applications than you might think.
 The career possibilities for someone with a math degree are diverse; it’s not just about strictly having math-focused jobs — teacher, tutor, mentor.
-Math is a good major because it teaches you not only about mathematics itself, but also how to use critical thinking and problem solving that are applicable in nearly any job.
+Math is a good major because it can teach you not only about mathematics itself, but also how to use critical thinking and problem solving that are applicable in nearly any job.

-Is Getting a Math Degree Worth It?
+Are Math Degrees Worth It?

 - Logical reasoning: Recognize valid, partially (informally) valid, and invalid logic

 - Analytic thinking: Determine what can be measured and analyzed quantitatively

 - Modeling: Restate a real-world problem as a math model to be solved

 Gruen also noted important and helpful non-math attributes you may acquire: